MDRCS/aws-developer/README.md

         + first one should show only apache starter page
         + Second one should show something like this `Hello World from ip-172-31-26-105.us-east-2.compute.internal`

+    NB: AMI are built for a specific Region.